swimca/collision_detection/README.md

 ```

 # Types
+The following types have been defined for creating your own 3D values.
 * CDPoint - a point in 3D space
 * CDVector - a value with direction and magnitude
 * CDVertex - a corner of CDTriangle